 John shook his head, grinning at the sentimental foolishness that he'd never share with anyone else.
 John had plenty more jumpers and Sherlock had stolen his old bathrobe years ago, which John had never protested.
 He found little outlets for his need for small, familiar things, and this was one of them.

-John settled the jumper on his lap, feeling somewhat chilly from sitting for so long without moving about much, and looking into the box, expecting to find nothing else, since the jumper had taken up most of the room and the other items had rested on top of it.
+John settled the jumper on his lap and looking into the box, expecting to find nothing else, since the jumper had taken up most of the room and the other items had rested on top of it.

 But there was a small plastic bag, carefully wrapped and taped, in one corner.